Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 Choose JustCall if:

-• Your budget is tight and you want predictable per-seat pricing starting at $29/month
+Your budget needs predictable per-seat pricing starting at $29/month

 Choose Kixie if:

-• You use HubSpot, Salesforce, Zoho, Pipedrive, or HighLevel as your CRM
+You use HubSpot, Salesforce, Zoho, Pipedrive, or HighLevel as your primary CRM

-• You want a Chrome extension that works inside your CRM with minimal setup
+You want a Chrome extension that works inside your CRM with minimal setup time

 Choose ZoomInfo if:

-• You want AI that identifies in-market accounts and surfaces buying signals before you pick up the phone
+You want AI that identifies in-market accounts and surfaces buying signals before anyone picks up the phone

-See how ZoomInfo's intelligence changes your team's results with a free trial or explore ZoomInfo Lite at no cost.
+See how ZoomInfo's intelligence changes your team's results with a [free trial.]

 The gap between JustCall and Kixie is a matter of emphasis: broader communication versus deeper outbound focus.